 Academic and professional openings

-We expect an already high and increasing demand of students of Digital Neuroscience in companies and start-ups related to digital mental and physical health applications and related fields, including man-machine applications.
-The master's degree also provides a solid foundation for doctoral studies, where students can capitalise upon the acquired knowledge and skills.
-A doctorate can then provide potential access to academic and management leadership positions within Switzerland or abroad.
+We expect the already high demand of students of Digital Neuroscience in companies and start-ups to still increase over the next 5-10 years, particularly in relation to applications to digital mental and physical health, such as wearable devices and bio-signal processing, and sophisticated man-machine applications, including advanced prosthetics and related fields.
+Methods for biologically inspired machine learning are also undergoing a resurgence, adding to the value of experts with neuroscience expertise.
+The master's degree also provides a solid foundation for doctoral studies, where students can capitalise on the breadth of the acquired knowledge and skills, and access academic and management leadership positions within Switzerland and abroad.

 Structure of studies